Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 - Parsing the query parameters from the URL:

-Since the `Navigator 2.0` provides a `RouteInformationParser` class that gives the access to the URL, so we are able to parse the `query parameters` from the URL.
+Since `Navigator 2.0` provides a `RouteInformationParser` class that gives access to the URL, we can parse the `query parameters` from the URL.

 ```dart
 T parseRouteInformation(RouteInformation routeInformation) {